 Freshwater bodies have their own types of fish uniquely adapted to survive in these waters.

 The following list highlights the type of fish found in Kenya’s freshwater lakes.

 List of freshwater fish in Kenya

 - Silver cryptid (Omena )

-The Nile Perch is traceable along freshwater bodies like L. Victoria and other big rivers.
+The Nile Perch is traceable along with freshwater bodies like L. Victoria and other big rivers.